fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://medium.com/@Sm9l/bug-bounty-recon-vertical-correlation-and-the-secret-to-succeeding-cdd532c777c9">-Bug Bounty Recon: Vertical Correlation (and the secret to succeeding)</a>

 <a href="https://www.wordfence.com/blog/2022/02/critical-vulnerabilities-in-php-everywhere-allow-remote-code-execution/">-Critical Vulnerabilities in PHP Everywhere Allow Remote Code Execution</a>

+<a href="https://blog.intigriti.com/2021/10/06/bug-bytes-141-sesh-gremlin-attack-rce-via-password-field-pwning-xmlsec-for-info-disclosure-and-bounties/">-Sesh Gremlin attack, RCE via password field & Pwning XMLSec for info disclosure and bounties</a>

+<a href="https://hackerone.com/reports/584603">-RCE on CS:GO client using unsanitized entity ID in EntityMsg message</a>